Sports watches with built-in GPS have become increasingly popular in recent years

 - Detailed comparison review

-- Summary - What are the recommended types? ~ [Jump to the second part page]
+- Summary: What are the recommendations for each type?
+[Jump to the second part]

 - [Reference] Specifications and Function Comparison Table